PoulinConsulting/assignment-operator/assignment-operator.md

 ## Test your knowledge

-Is there any difference between the variables `b` and `*b` in these two statemens?
+Is there any difference between the variables `b` and `*b` in these two statements?
 If so, what is it?
 ```
 (a, b, c) = 1, 2, 3